Coderbeep/obsidian-docs/README.md

 ### Adding yourself to credits

 Thanks for contributing to Obsidian's documentation!
-To feature yourself on our [[Credits]] page, simply create a pull request to the `/en/Obsidian/Credits` file.
+To feature yourself on our [[en/Obsidian/Credits]] page, simply create a pull request to the `/en/Obsidian/Credits` file.
 You can update the `YOUR LANGUAGE/Obsidian/Credits` file as well.

 ## Handling image attachments